probcomp/Gen.jl/docs/src/documentation.md

 - has_value

-- get_subassmts_shallow: return all non-empty subassignments
+- get_subassmts_shallow: return an iterator over (key, subassmt) tuples

-- get_values_shallow
+- get_values_shallow: return an iterator over (key, value) tuples

 - Base.isempty (does the assignment contain any random choices or not)